Elguja Amashukeli: Life

 Elguja Amashukeli graduated from the Tbilisi State Academy of Arts in 1955.

 Since 1996 he has been a corresponding member of the Department of Linguistics and Literature of the Georgian Academy of Sciences.
 In 1985 he became a member of the Soviet Academy of Arts.
 He designed subway stations, created memorials and monuments in Georgia.
+Elguja Amashukeli authored the icons with strong national identity in monumental urban sculpture.